03prashantpk/Python-multiple-image-downloader/README.md

 ## Brief Introduction:
 This is a problem-solving project.
 And, It was developed to complete a task downloading 84,000 images and rename it with ImageID.
 Now this project can download 10000+ images in one go depending on your resources.

+# Now it Can download and rename 84K images in 70hrs.

 ## Basic functionalities are:
 1. Can read the txt file and search image for the given word.
 2. If the image link is secure it will download the image.